hamedarab/aro-cab/ADR/adr-08-inter-city-ride-sharing-14040820.md

 ```

 ## Decision

-* Refine the microservices architecture to integrate observability/traceability under auditability, while embedding responsiveness and scalability throughout.
+## Decision

+We decided to:
+1. Adopt a microservices architecture with embedded observability and traceability as first-class auditability features.
-* Use self-managed components on Rooz-e-Aval infrastructure.
+2. Host all core services on self-managed Rooz-e-Aval infrastructure.
+3. Implement responsiveness and scalability through:
+   - HTTP/2 + WebSockets + gRPC protocols.
+   - Kubernetes HPA for horizontal scaling.
+   - Prometheus + OpenTelemetry for metrics and traces.

 _Illustrative; final stack in separate document.[TODO link to ADR]_

 ### Network Layer
 **Supports responsive comms, scalable distribution, and protocol-specific handling for real-time vs. web service calls.**